gschmutz/bigdata-spark-workshop/09-streamsets/README.md

 # Data Ingestion with StreamSets Data Collector

+For this workshop you have to start a platform using the `hdfs` flavour in the init script (for the 2nd part where the data is written to HDFS).

+## Introduction

 In this workshop we will see how we can use StreamSets Data Collector for retrieving live tweets from Twitter and storing them in HDFS, sending them through Kafka first.

 ## Log into StreamSets